 This is a highly competitive program that offers a unique opportunity for students to participate in real laboratory research while still at the undergraduate level.
 Cancer research faculty and interested students together submit applications for the students to participate in the lab team’s ongoing research.
 The students who win become part of the research teams and receive $1,000 awards.
 Each faculty mentor also receives a $1,000 award per student to support project expenses.
 Learn more and apply here.

 Near the end of each spring semester, we have an Awards Banquet to recognize our Cancer Research Award winners.
 See photos of past banquets here.

 Cancer Research Award winners are further encouraged by Advisory Council member and K-State alumnus Bob Kinders, PhD, National Cancer Institute, to apply for the National Institutes of Health Summer Internship Program in Frederick, Maryland.
 To learn more, e-mail Dr. Kinders at email@example.com.

-This program is open to undergraduate students who plan to participate in health-related curriculum.
-Students who maintain high grade point averages and participate in this curriculum are eligible to receive these scholarships each year.
-Over 100 students receive nearly $100,000 in scholarships annually.
-Contact: Dr. Larry Williams, Assoc.
-Dir. for Instructional Activities, Division of Biology, Biology Undergraduate Studies Office, 785-532-5718, email@example.com
+This program is open to undergraduate students who graduated from Kansas high schools and have career interests in the betterment of human health.
+Students may be eligible to receive these scholarships each year.
+More than 100 students receive nearly $100,000 in scholarships annually.
+Contact: Kent Kirby, Biology Undergraduate Studies Office, Division of Biology, 785-532-5718, firstname.lastname@example.org.